mojaveexpressguide/mojaveexpressguide.github.io/docs/Introduction.md

 :::

+The Mojave Express Wabbajack **(MEW)** is a modlist for Fallout: New Vegas with the goal of creating a modernized and improved version of the base game, with a strong focus on balance and immersion.
+It takes a heavily curated "less is more" approach, only including highly polished mods that seamlessly integrate into the vanilla game and will ensure a cohesive vision throughout the entire experience, adding some much needed depth and additional elements that feel like were supposed to be there from the very beginning.

+**MEW** is constantly getting updated with the latest and greatest mods, and includes innumerable amounts of bug fixes, performance & stability improvements, and engine enhancements to provide you with the smoothest experience possible.
+There are many custom patches and configurations exclusive to the list that tie the whole experience together in a way you won't be able to get anywhere else, ensuring a fun and challenging playthrough from beginning to end.

+Whether you're a veteran who's played the game countless times, someone who's coming back to the game after many years, or even a first time player who's looking for a hassle-free and modernised way to experience this classic title, this list could be ideal for you.

-The Mojave Express Wabbajack **(MEW)** is the reincarnation of my previous Mojave Express Guide **(MEG)** which was a [Viva New Vegas](https://vivanewvegas.moddinglinked.com/index.html) additions guide.
-This time it's a [Wabbajack](https://www.wabbajack.org/) which allows me unrestricted mod choice and gives you a semi-automated mod downloading process (a Nexus premium account is needed for fully automated downloading).
+**MEW** is a reincarnation of my previous Mojave Express Guide **(MEG)** which was a Viva New Vegas additions guide.
+This time it's a [Wabbajack](https://www.wabbajack.org/) which allows me unrestricted mod choice and gives you a semi-automated mod downloading process (a Nexus Premium account is needed for fully automated downloading).

-Regardless of your experience with **Fallout: New Vegas** or modding this list could be ideal for you.
-The goal of **MEW** is to add depth and additional elements, including mechanics from FO4/F76 whilst keeping the game fairly lore friendly and balanced.

 :::tip Note